Cats and Birds for Municipalities

-Many municipalities have already adopted No-Free Roam Bylaws, but haven’t included the necessary elements to make for real change.
-Calgary has an extremely effective model that includes licensing, no free roam, a subsidized spay-neuter program, the promise to return escaped cats, and perhaps most importantly, a public awareness campaign.
+Calgary has an extremely effective model that includes licensing, no roaming at large, a subsidized spay-neuter program, the promise to return escaped cats, and perhaps most importantly, a public awareness campaign.
 Shelters are financed from licensing revenue, and feral cats are cared for by the Meow Foundation, a consortium of not-for-profit organizations.

 Calgary’s model is ideal because it has all of the components to motivate cat lovers to comply with the bylaw and it’s self-financing.
-The public awareness campaign educates people about the dangers faced by outdoor cats, and why it’s important to keep cats from roaming freely.
+The public awareness campaign educates people about the dangers faced by outdoor cats, and why it’s important to keep cats from roaming unsupervised.
 The promise to return serves as motivation to license cats, and licensing revenue supports sheltering, enforcement and the return of escapees.
 These components, not the bylaw itself, are what gives Calgary the highest rates of compliance in the country.
 Read more about the Calgary model here.

 KEEP CATS SAFE.
 SAVE BIRD LIVES.
 BUILD HEALTHIER COMMUNITIES